About

 Before being an academic I worked for 11 years as a Meteorologist for Met Éireann.
 I also worked in research and teaching at the University of Ulster and DCU.
 I was a founder and chairman of Plasma Ireland in 1993, the technology was sold to Dow Corning in 1999.
 I was also founder and CEO of Scientific Systems Ltd in 1998.
 This company won the Irish Innovation Award in 2000 and was sold to Lam Research (LRCX) in 2008.
 I was a Research Fellow at Ecole Polytechnique, Paris and UCLA, Berkley.

-I am intereted in Plasma Physics and applications.
+I am interested in Plasma Physics and applications.
 I look to support innovation.
 I have campaigned for change in Ireland to promote innovation.
 I have adviced start-ups and I have invested in a number of start ups.
-My heros are practical inventors like Langmuir, Bell, Beckman.
+I have a political opinion especially on issue that effect science and business.